Linda Jaivin

 First published in 2009

-Inspired by a true story, this is a witty and suprising tale of erotic obsession set against the backdrop of the 1904 Russo-Japanese War.
+Inspired by a true story, this is a witty and surprising tale of erotic obsession set against the backdrop of the 1904 Russo-Japanese War.

 At the age of forty-two, the handsome and influential Australian journalist George Ernest Morrison is considered the most eligible Western bachelor in China.
 Then, one night, where the Great Wall meets the sea, he encounters Mae Perkins.
 She is the ravishing and free-spirited daughter of a California millionaire and politician.
 Soon, a turbulent affair begins.
 In the course of it, he quickly learns that she is even more of a libertine than he is.